An Analysis of Decision Problems for Relational Pattern Languages under Various Constraints: Additional Content for the Membership Problem

 As patterns form a natural and compact device for the definition of formal languages and due to their practical and simple definition, they occur in numerous areas in computer science and discrete mathematics.
 Among others, these include for example the areas of unavoidable patterns in words~\cite{Jiang1994,lothaire1997}, word equations~\cite{lothaire1997}, algorithmic learning theory~\cite{Angluin1980,FERNAU201844,Shinohara1995}, database theory~\cite{FreydenbergerP21,SchmidSchweikardtPODS2022}, or the theory of extended regular expressions with back references\cite{FREYDENBERGER20191}.
 Furthermore, many practical areas such as machine learning, database systems, or bio-informatics deal with the question of identifying or describing patterns in (sets of) strings~\cite{Mousawi2024}, for example in the analysis of protein data~\cite{Arikawa1993}, in pattern matching~\cite{10.1007/978-3-642-03784-9_29}, or the design of algorithms for program synthesis~\cite{10.1145/4472.4476}.

 Three main decision problems emerge when it comes to the investigation of patterns and pattern languages.
-These are the general \emph{membership problem} and its variations~\cite{gawrychowski_et_al:LIPIcs.MFCS.2021.48,Manea2022, Fleischmann2023}, the \emph{inclusion problem}, and the \emph{equivalence problem}, all of which are considered in the non-erasing (NE) as well as erasing (E) cases.
-The membership problem determines whether a word belongs to a pattern's language.
-It has been shown to be generally NP-complete in the non-erasing as well as erasing cases~\cite{Angluin1980,Jiang1994}.
-The inclusion problem checks whether the language of a pattern is included as a subset in another pattern's language.
-It has been shown to be generally undecidable by Jiang et al.~\cite{Jiang1995}.
-Their result has been improved by Freydenberger and Reidenbach in~\cite{Freydenberger2010} as well as by Bremer and Freydenberger in~\cite{BREMER201215}, where it has been shown to be undecidable for all alphabets $\Sigma$ of fixed size $|\Sigma|\geq 2$, for erasing and non-erasing pattern languages.
+These are the general \emph{equivalence problem}, the \emph{inclusion problem}, and the \emph{membership problem} and its variations~\cite{gawrychowski_et_al:LIPIcs.MFCS.2021.48,Manea2022, Fleischmann2023}, all of which are considered in the non-erasing (NE) as well as erasing (E) cases.
 The equivalence problem determines whether the languages of two given patterns are equal.
 In Angluin's original work~\cite{Angluin1980}, it has been shown to be trivially decidable for all NE pattern languages.
 For erasing pattern languages, however, the general decidability of this problem has been the \emph{most significant open problem} in the field of decision problems for patterns~\cite{Jiang1995,Reidenbach2004-1,Reidenbach2004-2,Ohlebusch1996,Reidenbach2007}.
-In the special case of terminal-free patterns (containing only variables), the membership problem remains unchanged in both erasing and non-erasing cases, as does the non-erasing equivalence problem.
-However, inclusion for terminal-free E-pattern languages is NP-complete, as it reduces to checking for a morphism between patterns~\cite{Jiang1995,DBLP:journals/ipl/EhrenfeuchtR79a}, while equivalence is decidable.
+The inclusion problem checks whether the language of a pattern is included as a subset in another pattern's language.
+It has been shown to be undecidable for unbounded alphabets by Jiang et al.~\cite{Jiang1995}.
+Their result has been extended by Freydenberger and Reidenbach in~\cite{Freydenberger2010} as well as by Bremer and Freydenberger in~\cite{BREMER201215}, where it has been shown to be undecidable for all alphabets $\Sigma$ of fixed size $|\Sigma|\geq 2$, for erasing and non-erasing pattern languages.
+The membership problem determines whether a word belongs to a pattern's language.
+It has been shown to be generally NP-complete in the non-erasing as well as erasing cases~\cite{Angluin1980,Jiang1994} and has been investigated extensively in various communities~\cite{AMIR2007514, Ordyniak2015, FERNAU2015287, Fernau2016, IBARRA1995179, Manea2019, Manea2020}.
+In the special case of terminal-free patterns (containing only variables), the membership problem remains hard in both erasing and non-erasing cases, as does the non-erasing equivalence problem.
+However, inclusion for terminal-free E-pattern languages is NP-complete, as it reduces to checking for a morphism between patterns~\cite{Jiang1995,DBLP:journals/ipl/EhrenfeuchtR79a,File1988}, resulting also in decidability of equivalence.
 In contrast, Saarela~\cite{saarela:LIPIcs.ICALP.2020.140} showed that inclusion for terminal-free NE pattern languages is undecidable over a binary alphabet.